How To Pick A Tattoo That’s Right for You

 It’s great discovering that your tattoo artist has high levels of cleanliness, but a nightmare if you find out he or she is an awful artist.

 Put out a post asking who people recommend and then take a look at their work.
-Instagram is packed full of incredible tattoo art.
+Instagram is packed full of incredible art.
 You can also check review sites, such as Yelp, for recommendations in your area.

 Take Your Time